sidora-tools/sidora.core/README.md

 2. Next you will need to create the `.credentials` file - please speak to the repository contributors for details.
 3. Open Rstudio and go to File > Open Project and select the file 'sidora.core.Rproj' in the repository.
 4. Press `Ctrl` + `shift` + `b` to build the package and load the library. (alternatively, in the top right pane go to the 'Build' tab and press Install and Restart)
-4. Now you can start your own, or open the file `playground/test.R` to test out the core functions.